What Increases Your Risk

 Some research suggests that

-long-term exposure to certain environmental factors such as pesticides,
+long-term exposure to certain environmental risk factors such as pesticides,

 chemicals, or well water may increase a person's risk of developing Parkinson's